 Anbar, you used to not be able to go to.

-Now the president can fly in there, bring his war team, his war cabinet, Maliki can go up there, and they can have a peaceful meeting.
+Now the president can fly in there, bring his war team, his war cabinet.

 Our only enemy these days is not a bunch of terrorists.

-We've got we've got we got a lunatic down in Venezuela.
+We've got a lunatic down in Venezuela.

-Uh we we've got uh instability all over Central America.
+We've got instability all over Central America.

-Who knows what the Chicoms might ever do?
+Who knows what the CHICOMs might ever do?

-So you just you never know about that.
+You never know about that.

-These um Iranians are a whole different matter.
+These Iranians are a whole different matter.

-Uh who knows, you know, Russians are flying their bear bombers all over the place.
+Russians are flying their bear bombers all over the place.

-Finally, in the fourth law from uh Lieutenant Colonel Golula, destruction of the rebel forces and occupation, destruction of Al Qaeda and uh occupation of the geographic terrain led us nowhere, is talking about in Algeria, as long as we did not control and get the support of the population.
+Finally, in the fourth law from Lieutenant Colonel Galula, destruction of the rebel forces and occupation, destruction of al-Qaeda and occupation of the geographic terrain led us nowhere.

-Well, play 15 again, play cut 15.
+Well, play 15 again.

-You tell me if it sounds like we've gotten the support of the population.
+Tell me if it sounds like we've gotten the support of the population.

 The violence in Anbar has gone down despite the surge, not because of the surge.

-The inability of American soldiers to protect these tribes from Al Qaeda said to these tribes, we have to fight Al Qaeda ourselves.
+The inability of American soldiers to protect these tribes from Al-Qaeda said to these tribes, we have to fight al-Qaeda ourselves.

 It wasn't that the surge brought peace here.